MeryemAk/dRNASeq/README.md

 * Prokka https://github.com/tseemann/prokka

 ## General workflow
+There are 2 directories that needed to be specified:
+- in_dir: the input directory that contains the data that needed to be analysed
+- out_dir: the output directory that will contain the results

-3 types of input are possible.
+3 types of input are possible:
-- FAST5 files
+1. FAST5 files
-- FASTQ files (mutliple FASTQ files per barcode that are not merged yet)
+2. FASTQ files (multiple FASTQ files that are not merged yet)
-- Merged FASTQ file (one FASTQ file per barcode)
+3. Merged FASTQ file (one FASTQ file per barcode/sample)

+In_dir directory structure for the 3 types of input:
+2. FASTQ files are selected for input: The in_dir must contain a basecalled folder with the FASTQ files.
+If there are barcodes used, a folder that contains all the FASTQ-files for each barcode is expected
+3. Merged FASTQ file: The in_dir must contain a basecalled folder with the merged FASTQ file(s)